gigafied/minion/docs/getting_started.md

 #### Using a Config File

-There is a sample config file included in the repo under <code>bin/sample.conf.json</code>.
-It builds the Classes in the <code>test</code> dir.
+There is a sample config file included in the repo under <code>docs/sample.conf.json</code>.
+It builds the classes in the <code>test</code> dir.

 It looks like this: